[Coronavirus] Anti-mask protesters pose challenge for EU authorities

 Clarity

-EU authorities have so far tried to tackle the problem with a soft approach, such as sponsoring fact-checking services and drafting voluntary codes of conduct for social media firms.
+EU authorities have so far tried to tackle the problem with a soft approach, such as sponsoring fact-checking services and drafting voluntary codes for social media firms.

-For Grimes, they should be a lot more hawkish.
+For Grimes, they should be more hawkish.

 "Companies like Facebook pay lip service [to regulators] and take down a few posts here and there ... but if they were serious about this anti-mask and anti-vaccination stuff, they could end it all in one week," he said.